JeremyKalfus/BetterQWERTY/README.md

 # BetterQWERTY

 ## What it does
-Swaps the semicolon (;) key and the P key in the QWERTY keyboard.
+Swaps the semicolon (;) key and the P key in the QWERTY keyboard

 ## Why?
 I HATE the STUPID semicolon key in QWERTY!
 It doesn't make any sense for it to be RIGHT OVER your PINKY when you NEVER USE it (or at least use it A LOT less than the LETTER P)[^1]